Artiikk/Strapi-blog/README.md

 # Strapi-blog
-Simple blog created with Next.js and Strapi.io
+Simple blog created with [Next.js](https://nextjs.org/) and [Strapi.io](https://strapi.io/)

-Backend part is created with [Strapi.io](https://strapi.io/) and Frontend is done with [Next.js](https://nextjs.org/).
+Backend part is created with Strapi and Frontend is done with Next.js.

 Combination could be really useful for small-medium projects and SEO optimization as well.